back-2-95/armistice/DOCUMENT.md

 ### Leadership on military level

 - Valery Gerasimov - Chief of the General Staff
-- Sergey Shoygu - Minister of Defense
+- Sergey Shoygu - Minister of Defense until 2023
 - Igor Kostyukov - Chief of the GRU

 ### Commanders of the Armed Forces